bbermudez/dual-chimeric-reads/README.md

 Disclaimer: These tools are under construction

 I am building this tools using a conda environment with Nextflow.

+nextflow configuration:

 `process.executor = 'sge'`

 TO DO:

-[] test echo 'hostname' on a nextflow script, set executor as sge [] test echo 'hostname' on a nextflow script
+[] test echo 'hostname' on a nextflow script, set executor as sge.

+[] test echo 'hostname' on a nextflow script.